 Just as – if you believe Philip Larkin – sex began in 1963, it’s tempting to think that the hoax wasn’t invented until 1 April 1957, the date of Richard Dimbleby’s famous Panorama report on a bumper Swiss spaghetti harvest.
-But hoaxes and practical jokes – on 1 April or otherwise – were part of Anglo-Saxon culture long before television was invented.
+But hoaxes and practical jokes were part of our culture long before television was invented.
 Here are some lessons history teaches us.
 Well, sort of…

 It helps to be posh